Sourdough Cinnamon Roll Focaccia Bread Recipe

 What is Sourdough Focaccia Bread?

 Focaccia is an oven-baked Italian flatbread that’s traditionally leavened with yeast.
 However, this sourdough focaccia without yeast is leavened with the power of natural microorganisms that produce carbon dioxide bubbles, giving it the lift to make a light and airy bread.
-Sourdough breads with their long fermentation process help to break down the phytic acid and make the bread easier to digest.
+Sourdough breads, with their long fermentation process, help break down the phytic acid and make the bread easier to digest.
 This is a perfect sourdough recipe for beginners.

 Why You’ll Love This Recipe